 How to get around Marrakech?

+One of the best ways to get around Marrakech is to simply walk!
 If you’re staying within Marrakech’s Medina, then the city’s major attractions and best restaurants are usually within a 15-minute walk from your accommodation.

 There is no Uber available in Marrakech, however, local taxis are everywhere, easy to find, and fairly cheap – around €7 per trip.
+I recommend hailing one from the main road outside Jemaa el-Fnaa (the main market square).

 Public transport isn’t a great option for tourists visiting Marrakech, but rest assured you’ll be able to get everywhere by foot or by taxi.